30 Easter egg hunt ideas and clues for all ages

 • ‘Tall when I’m young and short when I’m old, I’ll help you to see when the darkness unfolds.’
 (A candle)

-If you’re hiding Easter egg hunt clues for older children or even for adults, get a little bit more cryptic!
+If you’re hiding Easter egg hunt clues for older children, you can definitely get a little bit more cryptic!
 Here are some simple suggestions for how to make their clues a bit more challenging.

-If you’re doing Easter egg hunt clues for adults, you can even step this up a bit by scrambling the whole phrase – ‘in the fridge’ becomes ‘deer infight’ and ‘behind the curtains’ becomes ‘ancient Edith shrub’.
-Hand over the clues and delight in their befuddled faces.
+You could even step this up a bit by scrambling the whole phrase – ‘in the fridge’ becomes ‘deer infight’ and ‘behind the curtains’ becomes ‘ancient Edith shrub’.
+Hand over the clues and delight in their befuddled faces…

 • ‘Your next egg is hiding in Westview’ (television – a fun WandaVision reference for any Marvel fans)